This page may contain affiliate links. Read our disclosure here.

 Another great way to help stomach acid is salt water sole.
 This interesting remedy helps digestion, blood sugar regulation, aids in detox and is a natural antihistamine.
 How to make salt water sole:

-Some other helpful ways to increase stomach acid: fermented foods, HCl, lemon juice, probiotics, and most of all- mineral balancing.
+Some other helpful ways to increase stomach acid: fermented foods, lemon juice, and most of all- mineral balancing.
 Getting an HTMA will show your personal mineral levels and see what could be causing your digestive issues.

 The process of making stomach acid requires several minerals, especially Zinc & Chloride.
 Digestion is a parasympathetic process so it can be hard to attain that in a hyper-sympathetic body.
 HTMA can show us the state of your nervous system and determine whether you are in a sympathetic or parasympathetic state.
 There are also several markers on the HTMA for determining if stomach acid is low as well.